gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 lr.fit(leaves_encoded, y)
 ```

 We can now compare the probabilities before and after the application of the logistic regression model.
 As it tries to minimize log-loss, we expect that its output probabilities are better calibrated.
-The scatterplot below show the differences in probability calibration:
+The scatterplot below shows the differences in probability calibration:

 ```python
 # let us check probabilities before and after logistic regression